India and the Geopolitics of the Indian Ocean

 India as a Global Power

 In the past, India has projected itself as a “third world” leader.
 It might do so again as many independent countries may want to avoid having to choose between China and America.
 But China is the main trading partner of most countries.
-Some of these countries are beginning to feel uneasy about this relationship as China aggressively increases exports to other countries to make up for lower exports to the United States.
+Some of these countries are beginning to feel uneasy about this relationship as China aggressively increases exports to make up for lower exports to the United States and weak domestic growth in consumption.
 This creates larger trade deficits and possible threats to local producers.
 Chinese companies are moving some of their assembly work, especially EVs, to importing countries but this may not be enough to assuage fears of being economically dominated by China.

 Projecting power